Why New Year’s Resolutions Don’t Work — and What Ayurveda Teaches Us Instead

 In Ayurveda, healing begins with rhythm.
 The body heals when it feels held in steady, predictable cycles — light and dark, rest and activity, nourishment and digestion.

-Modern science reflects this through circadian biology, showing us that stable rhythms regulate hormones, metabolism, mood, and immune function.
+Modern science reflects this through circadian biology, showing us that stable daily routine regulate hormones, metabolism, mood, and immune function.
 When these rhythms are disrupted — as they often are during the holidays — the system struggles to recalibrate.

 This is why I no longer begin the year with rigid goals.
 Instead, I begin with regulation.